 |Health & Physical Education||37||$23,105|

 |Political Science & Government||27||NA|

 Online courses area a great option for busy, working students as well as for those who have scheduling conflicts and want to study on their own time.
 As time goes by, expect to see more and more online learning options become available.

-In 2018-2019, 1,103 students took at least one online class at University of Hawaii at Hilo.
-This is an increase from the 1,080 students who took online classes the previous year.
+In 2020-2021, 2,863 students took at least one online class at University of Hawaii at Hilo.
+This is a decrease from the 3,117 students who took online classes the previous year.

 |Year||Took at Least One Online Class||Took All Classes Online|